 The cylinder blocks for passenger vehicles are normally used in light-weight engines of 1.0-1.6 liters.
-These cylinder blocks for passenger vehicles are produced either from grey cast iron alloy which provides high strength and wear resistance or from aluminum alloy which is lighter in weight and can be used in more fuel-efficient engines.
-Revenue from sales of cylinder blocks for passenger vehicles decreased from approximately 13.5% of our total revenue from cylinder block sales for the year ended 31 December 2019 to approximately 11.1% for the year ended 31 December 2020.
-Sales volume of cylinder blocks for passenger vehicles decreased by approximately 2.9% from approximately 58,000 units for the year ended 31 December 2019 to approximately 56,000 units for the year ended 31 December 2020.
-The decrease was mainly due to the suspension of production of a customer and the return of the Group's sold products, which decreased the sales volume and sales amount by approximately 6,000 units and RMB4.2 million respectively.
-In addition to this factor, the Group reintegrated its customer portfolio during the year ended 31 December 2020 to halt the production of products with less demand and increase the sales of new products, such as the provision of new models of cylinder blocks to China FAW Group Corporation Limited ("China FAW"), a new customer.
+These cylinder blocks for passenger vehicles are produced either from grey cast iron alloy which provides high strength and wear resistance, or from aluminum alloy which is lighter in weight and can be used in more fuel-efficient engines.
+Revenue from sales of cylinder blocks for passenger vehicles increased from approximately 19.5% of the Group's total revenue for the year ended 31 December 2021 to approximately 24.1% for the year ended 31 December 2022, primarily due to a significant decrease in the revenue of commercial vehicles.
+Sales volume of cylinder blocks for passenger vehicles increased by approximately 44.3% from approximately 140,000 units for the year ended 31 December 2021 to approximately 202,000 units for the year ended 31 December 2022.
+Such increase was primarily due to the Group's mass production project of plug-in hybrid cylinder blocks and cylinder heads with BYD Co., Ltd ("BYD") during the year ended 31 December 2022 with a sales volume of approximately 74,000 units, contributing approximately RMB34.8 million to the Group's revenue.
+At the same time, China FAW's demand for the Group's products further increased, creating more sales revenue for the Group.
+However, such increase was affected by the decrease in demand from one of the Group's major customers.